veitlab/passive_tutoring/README.md

 # Configuration

+This script plays a random song from a list of songs stored in the "all_songs_for_6_birds" folder between the hours of 8:00 and 12:00, with a random wait time of 15 to 30 seconds in between each song.

 ## Use the script as a "systemd" service
 These commands are used to manage the passive_tutoring service using systemd, a system and service manager for Linux operating systems. systemd provides a standard way to start, stop, and manage services and is the default service manager on many Linux distributions.